Nicolet College

 • Expressing suspicious and/or paranoid thoughts.

-The behavior of a dangerous student threatens the health and well-being of those around him or her.
+When a person threatens the imminent health and safety of those around him or her.

 • Expressing suicidal thoughts, threats, or making suicidal gestures.